hreese/resolveip/README.md

 * add more commandline switches for output customization:
     * different ANSI codes for text, results, matches and non-matches
     * remove resolved ip addresses
-    * …

-These are unlikely to get fixed in the near future as the author is quite happy with the current state and also quite lazy.